 Professional practice

 Richard is an experienced litigator and international arbitration counsel, with an advocacy and advisory practice which spans the full range of domestic and international commercial disputes, as well as overlapping issues in areas such as proceeds of crime, public corruption and public international law.
-He has been recognised as one of the leading practitioners amongst his peer group, featuring three times in the Legal 500’s ‘Top Ten under Eight Years’ Call’ and subsequently as a ‘Rising Star’ for Commercial Litigation, as well as a ‘Rising Star’ in each of the ‘Litigation’ and ‘UK jurisdiction’ categories at the Euromoney Legal Media Group Rising Star Awards (Europe).
-He also appears in the ‘Expert Guides – Rising Stars’ for ‘Litigation’ for 2021 and 2022.
+He is ranked as a Leading Junior for Banking & Finance and Civil Fraud, and was previously recognised as one of the leading practitioners amongst his peer group, featuring three times in the Legal 500’s ‘Top Ten under Eight Years’ Call’ as well as a ‘Rising Star’ for Commercial Litigation, and appearing in the ‘Expert Guides – Rising Stars’ for ‘Litigation’ for 2021 and 2022.

 Richard’s recent matters are substantial, complex, and often involve multiple parties.
-They regularly require him to be ‘hands on’ and to take a leading case management role, and have involved the conduct of oral advocacy against significantly more experienced senior juniors and KCs.
+They regularly require him to be ‘hands on’ and to take a leading case management role, and increasingly involve the conduct of oral advocacy against significantly more experienced senior juniors and KCs.
 On the client side, his previous experience as Chair of the Young Bar (2018), including convening and participating in discussions with representatives of Government, the Civil Service and other senior stakeholders, means that he is comfortable advising in conference at the highest levels.

-Since 2019, Richard has acted as part of a team of counsel, and latterly as lead junior counsel, for the Settlement Parties in SFO & Anr v LCL & 45 Ors (also referred to as Re Gerald Martin Smith / the Orb Litigation), one of the few cases in the Commercial Court of a sufficient size and complexity to require case management by a designated judge (Mr Justice Foxton).
+Since 2019, Richard has acted as part of a team of counsel, and from mid 2021 as lead junior counsel, for the Settlement Parties in SFO & Anr v LCL & 45 Ors (also referred to as Re Gerald Martin Smith / the Orb Litigation), one of the few cases in the Commercial Court of a sufficient size and complexity to require case management by a designated judge (Mr Justice Foxton).
 That matter, which has generated a large number of reported judgments, is typical of much of Richard’s practice, including a broad range of multi-jurisdictional issues, procedural challenges and the intersection of a wide variety of different substantive practice areas.
 Other notable recent cases include:

 - Procuritas Partners AB & Anr v Blomfield and Mentzer [2023] EWHC 167 (KB) (KBD – Letter of Request for deposition evidence from investment bankers for use in Danish private equity dispute)